 The problem with Method 1 is that it only hides your list of frequently visited websites — it doesn't get rid of it.
 So if your goal is to stop other people with access to your Safari browser from seeing these sites, you'll want to eliminate your browsing history instead.

-Open Safari on your iPhone or iPad, tap the book icon, then the clock icon, and hit "Clear."
+Open Safari on your iPhone, tap the book icon, then the clock, and hit "Clear."
+On iPad, tap the sidebar icon, then "History," and hit "Clear."
 A quick actions menu will appear with a message warning you that clearing your history on your iPhone or iPad will also erase it across all your iCloud-connected devices.
 Clearing it will also remove cookies and other browsing data on your current device only.

 Tap "All time" to delete all browsing data and remove the "Frequently Visited" section from your Safari start page.